-A. POLICY ADOPTION - 2nd Reading - James Gilbert

-Graduation Requirements Policy - BMHS - Mr. Gilbert presented the 2nd reading of the proposed adoption of Mountain Home School District No. 193 Graduation Requirements Policy - BMHS.
+- A. POLICY ADOPTION 3rd and Final Reading James Gilbert - Graduation Requirements Policy BMHS Mr. Gilbert presented the 3rd and final reading of the proposed adoption of Mountain Home School District No. 193 Graduation Requirements Policy BMHS.
 He stated that this policy was drafted to address the graduation requirements for the district's alternative school.
-He also mentioned that additional revisions were made to add language explaining the procedure for credits received prior to a student entering into 9th grade, in accordance with Idaho Code.
-Trustee House motioned to approve the 2nd reading, with the revisions, of the proposed adoption of Graduation Requirements Policy - BMHS, as presented by Mr. Gilbert.
+There has been no staff or patron input since the last board meeting.
+Trustee House motioned to approve the 3rd and final reading of the proposed adoption of Graduation Requirements Policy BMHS, as presented by Mr. Gilbert.
 Trustee Donahue seconded the motion.
-Motion granted.
+Motion carried.

-MOUNTAIN HOME SCHOOL DISTRICT NO. 193 MOUNTAIN HOME, IDAHO 83647 P O L I C Y GRADUATION REQUIREMENTS - BMHS Bennett Mountain High School
+MOUNTAIN HOME SCHOOL DISTRICT NO. 193 MOUNTAIN HOME, IDAHO 83647 POLICY GRADUATION REQUIREMENTS - BMHS

+Bennett Mountain High School